Baywatch (film): Filming

-Principal photography on the film began on February 22, 2016, in Deerfield Beach, Florida, with the setting in Broward County, Florida, while the TV series was set in Malibu, California.
+Principal photography on the film began on February 22, 2016, in Deerfield Beach, Florida, with the setting in Broward County, Florida, while the television series was set in Malibu, California.
 The film was shot in Miami and Savannah, Georgia.
 In late March 2016, filming started in Tybee Island, Georgia.
 Filming wrapped on May 18, 2016.

 Release

 In January 2016, Paramount Pictures scheduled Baywatch for a May 19, 2017 release, which was originally scheduled for a sequel to Terminator Genisys.
 In December 2016, Paramount pushed the release date back one week to May 26, 2017, to avoid competition with Alien: Covenant.
 In April 2017, the film was moved one day earlier, to avoid direct competition with Pirates of the Caribbean: Dead Men Tell No Tales.